apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-SAML.md

 ## Identity Provider Discovery Service

 <div class="alert alert-info"><strong>Note</strong><p>Using identity provider discovery requires
-delegated authentication to be available as the feature cannot be used on its own as a standalone discovery service.</p></div>
+delegated authentication to be available.
+This feature cannot be used on its own as a standalone discovery service.</p></div>

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-saml-idp-discovery" %}

 Identity provider discovery allows CAS to [embed and present a discovery service](https://wiki.shibboleth.net/confluence/display/EDS10/Embedded+Discovery+Service) as part of delegated authentication.
-Configured SAML2identity providers in the CAS configuration used for delegated authentication are presented as options for discovery.
+Configured SAML2 identity providers in the CAS configuration used for delegated authentication are presented as options for discovery.

 CAS is also able to directly consume multiple JSON feeds